okarim4259/MEAN_Auth_App/meanauthapp-master/README.md

 # MEANauthapp

-Complete MEAN stack application with authentication using json web tokens
+MEAN stack application with authentication using json web tokens

 ## Requisites
 Must have Git and Node.js installed.